embtech-official/Volcano/volcano-samples/can/README.md

 # Can:

-If you have any doubts about how to connect a CAN cable on Volcano Board, consult Volcano Manual.
+If you have any doubts about how to connect a CAN cable on Volcano Board, consult the Volcano Manual.

-For this project you will need a Docker container with the following requirements:
+For this project, you will need a Docker container with the following requirements:

 - can-utils.